Seahawks notebook: Jamal Adams getting better and healthier after playing ‘with one arm’

 “I had one bad play vs. (Stefon) Diggs (against Buffalo),’’ Adams said, an apparent reference to a 25-yard reception when Diggs beats Adams off the line of scrimmage.
 “And I went from, you know, being one of the guys that can take away all the tight ends to all of a sudden can’t cover.
 So, to answer your question, brother, you know, I’m fine and I’m doing fine in coverage.
 I haven’t been in a lot of man situations, believe it or not, but you know things can change, and I’m looking forward to those things changing.’’

-Shell, six others sit out, Ogbuehi could get start at right tackle
+Shell, six others sit out

 Seven Seahawks sat out practice Friday due to injury, including right tackle Brandon Shell, who continues to deal with a high ankle sprain and appears doubtful at best to play Monday night against the Eagles.